 Prior to joining Northern Trust, Ryan held multiple management roles at TransUnion.
 He researched and reported on trends and key topics in the consumer credit industry, and he led initiatives to improve the breadth, depth, and quality of data reported on consumer files.
 Before TransUnion, Ryan worked as an economic consultant at Navigant Consulting, supporting expert testimony in competition and securities litigation.
 He started his career as a business analyst at ABN AMRO/LaSalle Bank.

 Ryan holds an MBA from the University of Chicago Booth School of Business and a bachelor’s degree in computer science, with highest honors, from DePaul University.
-He is a current candidate at the Graduate School of Banking at the University of Wisconsin-Madison.
+In addition, Ryan completed the Graduate School of Banking at the University of Wisconsin-Madison.

 Shundrawn A. Thomas serves as the President of Asset Management.
 In his previous role as Executive Vice President, Head of Funds and Managed Accounts Group he was responsible for the development, management and distribution of the firm's mutual funds, institutional mutual funds and exchange-traded funds as well as related business activities.
 He also oversaw the Managed Accounts practice which provides investment advisory solutions to existing clients and financial intermediaries.
 His broad executive responsibilities involved developing long-term strategy, executing operating plans, managing client and vendor relationships and developing and retaining talented professionals.